Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Mathematical Modeling

 \subsection{Models for the motion dynamics}

-The motion dynamics of localization systems are defined by the platform on which they are mounted, and no generic motion dynamics model exists.
-That said, magnetometers are commonly used together with inertial sensors, wheel encoders, and other odometric sensors.
-The measurements $u_t$ from these sensors can be, but are typically not, treated as measurements in the traditional sense by defining an additional likelihood function analogous to \eqref{eq:p(y|x)}.
+The motion dynamics of localization systems are defined by the platform on which they are mounted, and no universal motion dynamics model exists.
+That said, magnetometers are commonly used together with inertial sensors, wheel encoders, or other odometric sensors.
+The measurements $u_t$ from these sensors can be, but are commonly not, treated as measurements in the traditional sense by defining an additional likelihood function analogous to \eqref{eq:p(y|x)}.
 Instead, they are used as inputs to a deterministic dynamic model

-which describes a dead reckoning or inertial navigation process; see~\cite{kokHS:2017} and~\cite{Farrell1998} for examples of such dynamic models.
+which describes a dead-reckoning or inertial-navigation process; see~\cite{kokHS:2017} and~\cite{Farrell1998} for examples of such dynamic models.